TranHanGom/Project/README.md

 **Frontend:** HTML, Javascript and any Library that the trainee choose to use
 **DB      :** Postgresql
 **Note :**
 Build front-end source and back-end source on different server, using RESTFUL HTTP Request for communication.
+**Hint:**
+Use SpringSecurity OAuth2 for authorization.
+Understanding HTTP RESTFUL Request, differ between @Controller and @RestController